sagemath/sage-archive-2023-02-01/src/doc/en/developer/git_trac.rst

 One can use ``git`` :ref:`the hard way <chapter-manual-git>` for this, but this section explains how to use the helper ``git trac`` command, which simplifies many of the most common actions in collaboration on Sage.
+Some of the :ref:`tutorials <section-git-tutorials>` we suggest may be helpful in navigating what they are for.

 Most of the commands in the following section will not work unless you have an account on Trac.
 If you want to contribute to Sage, it